-Everyone needs a plan for retirement.
-If you are considering joining your company's Group Stakeholder Pension plan or are already a member you can find out about the benefits of the plan here.
-It’s a great way for you to prepare for the retirement you want.
+Everyone needs a plan for retirement, and now that you’ve been automatically enrolled into your Group Stakeholder Pension (your workplace pension) it’s a great way for you to prepare for the retirement you want.
 When you start paying in, your employer will also start paying in.
-This site is designed to help you understand your pension and your retirement journey.
+This site is designed to help you understand your pension and your Retirement Journey.

 Read all the literature below to understand more

 Unless your retirement is on the horizon, you may struggle to picture exactly what you’ll be doing in 20-40 years time.
-Our retirement journey page can help you think about things that you should do whether you’re years from retirement or retiring soon.
+Our Retirement page can help you think about things that you should do whether you’re years from retirement or retiring soon.

-Information on the investment choices available to you can be found here.
-Once your pension investment option has been selected, you have the option to change your investment choice after the first contribution has been made.
+Your employer will give you details of the default investment option they’ve picked for your pension.
+You have the option to change your investment choice after the first contribution has been made.

 Your options are: